 1 gram of sugar equals to 4 calories.
 So, if you consume 1800 calories per day, then your sugar intake should come from 180 calories (or 45 grams of sugar), which equals to 10%.

-Sugar will be the biggest factor that we will be looking at when comparing coffee and energy drinks later on, as it leads to the most risks when abused or consumed in large quantities.
+Sugar will be the biggest factor that we will be looking at when comparing coffee and energy drinks later on, as it may lead to greater risks when abused or consumed in large quantities.

 Amount Of Caffeine

 According to the FDA (U.S Food and Drug Administration), adults should consume no more than 400mg of caffeine per day, which is approximately 4 to 5 cups of coffee.
-However, everyone is different in the way their body metabolizes caffeine.
+However, everyone is different in the way their body metabolizes caffeine, which is why its important to consult with a specialist.

-Consuming too much caffeine can cause unwanted side effects.
-These can include; jitters, insomnia, headache, migraines, nausea, and upset stomach.
-The FDA also mentioned that overconsumption of caffeine surpassing 1200mg in a single day can cause toxic effects such as seizures and in rare cases, death.
+Consuming too much caffeine can also cause unwanted side effects.
+Examples can include; jitters, insomnia, headache, migraines, nausea, and upset stomach.
+The FDA also mentioned that overconsumption of caffeine surpassing 1200mg in a single day can cause toxic effects such as seizures and in some rare cases, even death.

 Because caffeine is used in energy drinks as the main ingredient, it is critical that you do not surpass the daily recommended limit of 400mg (daily) if you are an adult.
 Doing so will also help you avoid dependency as well as addiction to caffeine, which is common among people who consume caffeine regularly.